 Success in tackling operational emergencies, often under difficult and dangerous conditions, was evident throughout the year.
-However, the service was at the same time participating in a very wide range of initiatives aimed at improving the quality of life of people, reducing risk and improving the service generally.
+However, in addition to this, the service was also participating in a very wide range of initiatives aimed at improving the quality of life of people, reducing risk and improving the service generally.